keimochizuki/cgnuino/README.md

 # cgnuino
-Library for behavioral task controls in cognitive psychology and neuroscience.
+Arduino library for behavioral task controls in cognitive psychology and neuroscience.

 # License
 This library is free software;